The contested field of violent video games: Research roundup

 A variety of legal, policy and moral issues relating to video games and their possible connection with real world violence continue to be debated in the media.
 Few questions in social science are ever definitively “settled,” but the cumulative evidence found in academic studies can make one side of the argument significantly more persuasive.
 Much can depend on the particular design of experiments and the precise framing of the research question, however.
 A prominent example of contested academic terrain is the field of violent video game research, which journalists sometimes find themselves examining and grappling with when reporting on the roots of violent acts and behaviors.

 The connection with real-world violence may seem obvious and, at the anecdotal level, the news seems to furnish fresh evidence periodically: for example, the man who perpetrated Norway’s largest mass killing testified that he prepared for the assault by playing the first-person shooter video game Call of Duty: Modern Warfare 2.
 Indeed, extensive research has linked violent video games and aggressive behavior, with outcomes moderated only slightly when cultural biases and gender are taken into consideration.
+New research has explored whether it is not the imagery within the games themselves but rather players’ experiences of defeat and frustration within them, that may fuel aggression.

 The available research on how scientific knowledge has been reflected in the media suggests that there have been patterns at work in the press over the past 30 years.
 A 2013 study in the Journal of Communication suggests that, in the past, media consistently connected real-world violence to violent entertainment and media, but beginning in 2000 the stance became more neutral in tone: